GreenHamze/QR-Battleship-V2/README.md

 - `choose_new.html` sends `{"action":"new"}` or `{"action":"continue"}`
 - `board_new.html` sends `{"action":"shoot","coordinate":"B4"}` (TV landscape layout)
 - `end_new.html` reads `?winner=` from the URL, no events
-- `send_new.php` is the QR callback bridge — passes JSON payloads to CPEE unchanged with `Content-Type: application/json`
+- `send_new.php` is the QR callback bridge, passes JSON payloads to CPEE unchanged with `Content-Type: application/json`

 ### Coexistence with v1